 Branding is a concept from the marketing world and refers to features that distinctly identify your site from the others.
 Each blogger projects her brand through everything she does, from the way she writes, the way she presents herself and the way she interacts in the social media.
 The author is the brand of the site, but there is so much more to branding.

 Anyone can publish a post but without an audience it is only text.
 You need to figure out your target audience.
 Your site cannot appeal to everyone.
 You need to identify groups of people that are interested in your topic.
 Look for something people are already trying to do, then help them do it.
 Who is your audience?
+Who are you serving?
 Where do they spend their time online?
 What are they looking for?
 What do they need and want?
 When do they need you?
 Why do they need you?
 How would they interact with your site?
 What will your site help them with?
 What are they ready to buy?
 How can I reach them and persuade them?
 How can I sell it to them?

 Answering these questions tells you everything you need to know.
 It tells you what type of content you need to create.
 It tells you where you need to have a presence in order for people to come in contact with your site.
-And this helps you figure out your branding.
+It tells you what type of product paying customers already want.

 Think about your target audience and things people want in order to position yourself and your site.
 Positioning gives you a heading and a direction towards the future.
 It acts as the creative filter for everything that you do.
 It helps you define what content to publish, it decides your tone of voice and your unique selling proposition.
 If the article or the tweet you’re about to post doesn’t tick off your proposition, you shouldn’t be posting it.

 You need to let people know what your site is about, you need to give them a reason to click on your link and not on one of the many other websites and distractions that are trying to get their attention.
 You do this by being specific and descriptive and letting them know what problems you will solve for them.
 Think about who you are, what you want to do with your site and why you want to do it.